ev2900/RESTful_API/README.md

 # RESTful API
-A simple implementation of a RESTful API built with express the API has GET, POST, PUT and DELETE functionality.
+An implementation of a RESTful API built with express the API has GET, POST, PUT and DELETE functionality.

 Preview